mwhite102/DataStructures/README.md

 #Data Structures
-A look at data structures in C# (a work in progress)
+A look at data structures in C#.

 This project is the result of working through the *Data Structures Succinctly Part 1* and *Data Structures Succinctly Part 2* eBooks by Robert Horvick from [Syncfusion](https://www.syncfusion.com).